Hackii1432/InjectorClassVB/README.md

 It will return a boolean true if done correctly.

 C#
-InjectorClass.DoInject(process, fileToInject, returnString);
+InjectorClass.DoInject(process, 'filePath to inject', returnString);
 VB.net
-InjectorClass.DoInject(process, fileToInject, returnString)
+InjectorClass.DoInject(process, 'filePath to inject', returnString)